 And this type of “thermal paper” isn’t limited to receipts—it’s also used for movie and concert tickets, boarding passes and deli meat and cheese labels.
 It’s pretty hard to avoid.
 And studies have found that the body absorbs more BPA when thermal paper is handled with moist or greasy fingers.
 Using hand sanitizer and hand creams can make the body absorb BPA much more rapidly.

 While virtually every person who has been tested has had BPA and BPS in their bodies, cashiers and other workers who handle thermal paper have more of these chemicals in their body than the rest of us.
 The fetuses of pregnant workers who handle toxic receipts may be the most vulnerable to exposure.

 Are there alternatives?

 More and more retailers are listening!
-Less than two months after Trader Joe’s received one of the lowest scores in our annual report card, the company has just committed to phasing out the use of these bisphenol chemicals in receipts!
+Less than two months after Trader Joe’s received one of the lowest scores in our Retailer Report Card, the company has just committed to phasing out the use of these bisphenol chemicals in receipts!
 The company made this commitment knowing that the Ecology Center’s HealthyStuff.org project was releasing the report.
-Bloomberg broke the story today:
+Bloomberg broke the story:

 “We are now pursuing receipt paper that is free of phenol chemicals (including BPA and BPS), which we will be rolling out to all stores as soon as possible,” the company said in a statement.